xzel23/utility/SELECTIVE-PUBLISHING-CONCEPT.md

 The `23.2.1` BOM must constrain each module to its actual published version, rather than assigning the BOM version to every module.

-## Release state
+## Published release state and prepared release plan

-Introduce a version-controlled release-state file at the repository level, for example:
+Keep the version-controlled published release state at the repository level:

-    text gradle/release-state.toml
+    gradle/release-state.toml

-The state belongs to the BOM/release definition, not to individual modules.
+The state belongs to the release definition, not to an individual module.
+It records only releases that have been successfully published to Maven Central.
 It contains:

 - The current BOM version.
 - Each publishable module's current published version.